-Students are not allowed to have food delivered from outside sources (doordash, uber eats, etc.).
+Students are not allowed to have food delivered from outside sources (DoorDash, Uber Eats, etc.).
 Students are not allowed to leave campus for lunch.
-In the event that a student forgets their lunch, a parent may bring lunch to student.
+In the event that a student forgets their lunch, the student will be offered a sandwich lunch and the account will be charged.
+A parent may bring lunch to the student.
 However, the parent must notify the school office of their intent to send or bring the student's lunch.